wp-plugins/progress-bar/readme.txt

 where "50" in the example above is a progress bar that is 50% complete.
 Simple, lightweight, cross-browser compatible (degrades nicely for browsers that don\'t support CSS3).

 You can also apply 2 effects to the progress bar or change the default color by applying "options".
 Accepted parameters are 'candystripe', 'animated-candystripe' and 'red', but you can create your own CSS classes to create new color options or apply different CSS effects.
 You can display the percent complete by adding the "percent" parameter to the shortcode.
-Accepted values are 'after' and 'inside', but, again, you can create your own CSS classes and extend this functionality to offer 'before' or 'on-top' or whatever you want. *Update:* Since 1.0.3, you can allow the progress bar to take the full width of the containing div by using the `fullwidth` shortcode variable.
-Accepted parameter is `true` (or any non-empty value).
+Accepted values are 'after' and 'inside', but, again, you can create your own CSS classes and extend this functionality to offer 'before' or 'on-top' or whatever you want.

 For demos of each of the options, go here: http://museumthemes.com/progress-bar/